Current Events: The New 52

 Poison Ivy appears as a villain in "Grounded," one of the shorts comprising the series.
 She is confronted by Batgirl, Supergirl and Wonder Girl after causing mayhem in downtown Gotham.

-Poison Ivy is one of the main characters in DC Super Hero Girls, which will be adapted to animation, toys and graphic novels.
+Poison Ivy is one of the main characters in DC Super Hero Girls.
 She is Voiced by Tara Strong.

 Batman and Robin (1997)